Coconut panna cotta with fresh passionfruit

 Serves: 2

-For a dairy free version of these sweet pana cotta’s you can swap the milk with unsweetened coconut milk and cream with canned coconut cream.
+For a dairy free version of these sweet pana cotta’s you can swap the milk with unsweetened coconut milk.

 chrissy freer byron bay nutritionist panna cotta